Ignite Your Manufacturing Business Growth

-In an effort to help attract businesses within the targeted industries of manufacturing, distribution, and agriculture, Sumter County adopted a target-industry business cash incentive for new companies locating and/or expanding their operations in the county.
+In an effort to help attract businesses within the targeted industries of manufacturing, distribution, and agriculture, Sumter County adopted a target-industry business cash incentive for new and existing companies locating and/or expanding their operations in the county.

 Sumter County represents a distribution hub unique in the state, strategically located at the crossroads of I-75, Florida’s Turnpike and CSX Rail’s main freight line.